mozilla-releng/relengdocs/balrog/os-de-support.rst

 Ending Firefox Support for an Operating System
 ==============================================

-From time to time, Firefox drops support for an OS: Firefox was once available on Windows XP, but it isn't today.
+From time to time, Firefox drops support for an OS: for example, Firefox was once available on Windows XP, but it isn't today.
 Typically, de-support for an OS is timed to coincide with an ESR release and Firefox users on the de-supported OS are migrated to the ESR channel.

 There are several Release Engineering activities required to ensure support is ended cleanly.